jschluger/YEEZY/README.md

 ******

-A game with a plot based on a day in Stuy: It is the last day of classes of senior year, and you still have to earn 10 credits to graduate.
-The game is a RPG, with mini games incorporated throughout the day to earn your last 10 credits, graduate, and win the game.
+A game with a plot based on a day in Stuy: It is the last day of classes of senior year, and you still have to earn a certain number of credits to graduate.
+The game is a RPG, with mini games incorporated throughout the day to earn your last credits, graduate, and win the game.

 Special thanks to Mr. Brown